 13. The World Ayahuasca Diaspora – Beatriz Labate, Clancy Cavnar, Alex Gearin – 2017

 In recent decades, ayahuasca has become something of a celebrity in Western culture.
 This has unsurprisingly coincided with a proliferation of ayahuasca ceremonies and groups across the Western world.
 In this academic text, a dozen researchers examine ayahuasca in its new contexts of Europe, North America and Australia.
 They also consider how the Western context of ayahuasca is shaping native healing traditions.

 14. The Ayahuasca Sessions – Rak Razam – 2010

 On a shoe-string budget, gonzo-journalist Rak Razam ventured into the Amazon rainforest to drink ayahuasca with over a dozen shamans.
 Along the way he interviewed many vegetalismo shamans and Western ayahuasca neophytes and seekers.
-This book offers a great collection of insights into the modern culture of ayahuasca in Peru.
+Offering a great collection of insights into the modern culture of ayahuasca in Peru, this is one of the definitive ayahuasca books for those curious about the current situation in shamanism.
 It covers conversations about plant-spirits, healing, sorcery, consciousness, and culture.

 15. Singing to the Plants – Stephan Beyer – 2009

 Amazonian shamanism is no fairy tale.
 In this incredibly generous book, Steve Beyer shares his journey into the heart of vegetalismo ayahuasca shamanism.
 The book covers his personal apprenticeship with several ayahuasca shamans and includes insights from anthropology, history and science.
 Covering all the major elements of vegetalismo ayahuasca shamanism, any reader interested in ayahuasca should get their hands on this book.